coxjack/PandasChallenge4/README.md

 * How is the school summary affected?
 	- The only school affected in the per school summary is obviously Thomas High because it is the only school that had adjustments to it's totals.
-There was a great change in their passing scores.
-Passing math scores went up 26 percentage points, passing reading scores went up 27 percentage points and overall passing scores went up 25 percentage points.
+There was a small change in their passing scores.
+Passing math scores went down .1 percentage points, passing reading scores went down .3 percentage points and overall passing scores went down .3 percentage points.

 	  - Original Per School summary